bhosalerahul9292/Real-Estate/README.md

 # How to create the React project using vite
-    - yarn create vite real_estate
+1.yarn create vite real_estate
-    - cd real_estate
+2.cd real_estate
-    - yarn
+3.yarn
-    - yarn run dev
+4.yarn run dev

 #How to install tailwindcss
 1.Install Tailwind CSS using npm or yarn